Sagarv812/WinteROS_2025/Week 1/Week 1: Building StarkOS Foundations.md

 ```
 butttt that won't really do anything because you don't have any packages yet :P

+Even Stark couldn’t power the Mark-1 until he actually built something to connect to the reactor.

 Remember how we sourced the jazzy setup earlier?
 Similarly, since we use custom packages we need to source them too.
 Run the command:
 ```bash
 echo "source ~/erc_ws/install/setup.bash" >> ~/.bashrc